 Earning extra income while furthering your skill set in a traditional trade, specialty trade, or 1800s era style career will help you not only become better prepared but also help establish yourself as an expert in a field that will still be necessary during or after a long-term disaster.

 Even in the 21st century blacksmiths still exist, and these skilled tradesmen and women make a good living creating both useful as well as decorative items.
+Having blacksmith skills as a prepper would be very valuable during hard times.

 Selling cookware and interior and exterior home decor items can be a superb prepper side hustle and one that can be churned into a full time career over time.